WolfQuest: Gameplay

-The players get to choose if they want to play Singleplayer, where they find a NPC mate, or Multiplayer, where anyone can join (8 players per-game) and raise pups together.
+The game has two modes: singleplayer, where the player must find an NPC mate, or multiplayer, where anyone can join (8 players per game) and raise pups together.

-Single-player
+Singleplayer

-WolfQuest was initially developed episodically, and these episodes now form the main single-player game arc:
+WolfQuest was initially developed episodically, and the following episodes form the main single-player game arc:

 Amethyst Mountain

-In single player, the player must survive as a dispersal gray wolf in Yellowstone National Park.
-To do so they must hunt elk, moose, and hares, or feed off elk carcasses.
+In single player, the player must survive as a gray wolf in Yellowstone National Park which has departed from its birth pack (called a "dispersal wolf" in game).
+To do so, they must hunt elk, moose, and hares, or feed off already-dead elk carcasses.
 They must also avoid dangers such as grizzly bears, cougars, and non-dispersal wolves.
 However, it is possible to fight off the bears and cougars by chasing them, and fight off other wolves.
-They have the option to find a mate, which, when successful, will follow and aid the player throughout the rest of the game.
-In order to find a mate, the player must first earn 800 experience points, mainly by hunting elk, and then search for a mate which can be found in all territories.
+The player has the option to find a mate, which will follow and aid the player throughout the rest of the game.
+In order to find a mate, the player must first earn 800 experience points, mainly by hunting elk, and then search for a mate, which can be found in all territories.